If you want to make life easier for yourself then you might consider looking at preformed ponds to get your pond up and running in no time.

 The higher cost of a preformed pond liner is one of the main drawbacks to this approach.
 If you want a cheap pond to liven up your garden then you might be tempted to go for a lower cost, flexible liner instead.

 In addition, the lack of flexibility can be a problem for some people.
 You can’t make any last minute changes to the design or make it up as you along when you use a preformed pond liner.
 We would also like to note that it is hard to find large preformed pond.
 If its a large pond you are after, then a preformed pond probably isn’t for you.

 Of course, if you make a mistake with the shape or size when measuring up then you are going to be stuck with what you have.

-This is a great little preformed pond that has capacity for 120 litres (26.3 gallons).
-As a cheap and cheerful way of adding an interesting feature to you outdoor space it is definitely worth taking a look at.
+This is a great little-preformed pond that has a capacity of 120 litres (26.3 gallons).
+As a cheap and cheerful way of adding an interesting feature to your outdoor space, it is definitely worth taking a look at.

 - Easy to install